 Photographic art

-On the waterfront at Stadsgårdskajen, Fotografiska is known for its exhibitions featuring both established and new photographers from around the world.
-Currently on display is Elliot Erwitt's Through the Playful Eyes of Elliott Erwitt, Atoosa Farahmand's and Oscar Hagberg's Not a Typical Persian Girl, You Saw Me with Fearless Eyes by Tobias Regell, Ex You by Šejla Kamerić, and At the Same Time by Noah Agemo, Amanda Gylling, Andy Allen-Olivar, and Ailin Mirlashari.
+By the waterfront on Stadsgårdskajen you'll find Fotografiska, known for its exhibitions featuring both established and new photographers from all over the world.
+Currently on display are Lebohang Kganye's exhibition Le Sale ka Kgotso, Atoosa Farahmand's and Oscar Hagberg's Not a Typical Persian Girl, Elliot Erwitt's Through the Playful Eyes of Elliott Erwitt, You Saw Me with Fearless Eyes by Tobias Regell and Ex You by Šejla Kamerić.

 - Date: Open every day